Jonathan2251/lbd/source/gpu.rst

 .. [#Quantitative-gpu-threadblock] Figure 4.15 Floor plan of the Fermi GTX 480
-       GPU of A Quantitative Approach 5th edition (The Morgan Kaufmann Series in Computer Architecture and Design). **Giga Thread** is the name of the scheduler that distributes thread blocks to Multiprocessors, each of which has its own SIMD Thread Scheduler.
+       GPU of A Quantitative Approach 5th edition (The Morgan Kaufmann Series in Computer Architecture and Design). **Giga Thread** is the name of the scheduler that distributes Thread Blocks to Multiprocessors, each of which has its own SIMD Thread Scheduler.

 .. [#wiki-ray-tracing] <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>